call203/development_knowledge/Bigdata/Spark.md

 - Can combine Spark SQL with the other DSL
 - Supports (a subset)of ANSI SQL
 - Connect with other data software such as Tableau, Snowflake, and Power BI using JDBC/ODBC connectors

+### Spark- Machine Learning

+*A lot of ML / AI / .... consists of defining/finding rules that exist in the data and business

+#### Functionality
+-  Pre-processing your data (cleaning data and feature engineering)
+- Supervised learning
+- Recommendation learning
+- Unsupervised engines
+-  Graph analytics
+- Deep learning
+#### Typical Process
+1. **Gathering and collecting** the relevant data for your task.
+2. **Cleaning** and inspecting the data to better understand it
+3. **Performing feature engineering** to allow the algorithm to leverage the data in a suitable form
+4. Using a portion of this data as a training set to **train one** or more algorithms to generate some candidate models
+5. **Evaluating and comparing models** against your success criteria by objectively measuring results on a subset of the same data that was not used for training.
+This allows you to better understand how your model may perform in the wild.
+6. **Leveraging the insights** from the above process and/or using the model to make predictions, detect anomalies, or solve more general business challenges.

+#### spark.mlib vs spark.ml
+- MLib is general term used for machine learning Spark library
+- **Spark.mllib**
+  the original ML API based on RDD API.
+Has been in maintenance mode since Spark 2
+-  **Spark.ml**
+   ML API based on dataframes – Recommended to use this going forward (Very similar/same as Python scikit-learn)

+### Spark Advantages
+- Continuous Delivery of Data = Current picture of Data
+- **Streaming data** can be consumed from multiple sources — Kafka, Kinesis, Flume etc
+- **Fault tolerant and fast** recovery from failures in case of any breakdown
+- Better **load balancing** with optimized resource utilization
+- Combining of live streaming data with **static datasets**
+- **Interactive SQL** operations can be performed on live streaming data
+- **Machine learning & Graph processing techniques** can be applied to live streaming data

+### Spark Streaming
+Spark Streaming introduced the idea of micro-batch stream processing, where the streaming computation is modelled as a continuous series of small, map/reduce-style batch processing jobs (hence, “micro-batches”) on small chunks of the stream data.

+- Batches are called DStream (Discretized Streams)
+- DStreams are represented as RDDs
+- Similar to that of RDDs, transformations allow the data from the input DStream to be modified.
+- DStreams support many of the transformations available on normal Spark RDD's
+- Spark streaming provides **windowed computations**, which allow you to apply transformations over a sliding window of data.
+	Every time the window slides over a source DStream, the source RDDs that fall within the window are combined and operated upon to produce the RDDs of the windowed DStream.